-The operational environment for VTPM is the Windows 10 operating system running on a supported hardware platform.
+The operational environment for VTPM is the Windows Server operating system running on a supported hardware platform listed section 1.2.

 6.1 Cryptographic Isolation

 In the Windows operating system environment, all DLLs, including TPMEngUM.dll, are loaded into a process, on-demand, for the services offered by that DLL.
 The OS environment enforces process isolation including memory (where keys and intermediate key data are stored) and CPU scheduling.